EarthlingDavey/idena-kickstart-board/README.md

 # Idena Kickstarter

-Basically, it is a website to enable finding of community projects.
+Basically, it is a website to enable funding of community projects.

 The community will be able to:

 - discover
+- share (?)
 - discuss (?)
 - vote on
 - donate towards in \$DNA